 Looking forward, supply is continuing to catch up to demand in capacity.
 Signals like trucking hires, delays for new trucks, and used trucking prices are pointing to capacity increasing at full steam ahead.
 As demand plateaus, we expect this to begin to taper.
 Otherwise, we could see oversupply and rates decreasing.
 This will dry up the spot market, which has been at record levels in both price and size for the past year or so.

-Convoy Recommendations – Contract Freight Can Move In December
+Our Recommendation: Contract Freight Can Move in December

 Carriers – interested in a hassle-free experience, automated detention, quick payments, and unique offerings such as Request-A-Load?
 Contact us.